Katte-13/senate-committees/README.md

 BeautifulSoup 4.6.3\
 Pandas 0.23.4
 ## Launch
-I use Spyder and the libries are via Anaconda.
+I use Spyder and the libraries are via Anaconda.
 ### Status
 I scheduled a task to run the script daily.
 Right now the CSV file is in my computer.
 Because it should be available and handy for his user I put the file on Drive and sync it with my computer.
 It didn'n work though.